breinero-zz/Firehose/README.rst

 - Parse the line, converting it into a object prepped for insertion
 - Insert the new object into MongoDB

-As a curious and conscientious software engineer, I am very interested to know how much time each of these steps take so that I can establish performance baselines.
+As a curious and conscientious software engineer, I am very interested to know how much time each of these steps takes so that I can establish performance baselines.
 I can use Firehose's instrumentation library to mark the start and end of each step with use of the `Interval class <https://github.com/bryanreinero/Firehose/blob/master/src/main/java/com/bryanreinero/firehose/Firehose.java#L76>`_ class.
 For instance, here's how I determine how long and individual insertion takes.

 ::